Fight For The Compensation Your Child Deserves After A Birth Injury

 At the medical malpractice Law Office of Colonna & Doyle, our lawyers work with medical experts in exposing departures from standard treatment protocols, miscommunication, and failures in fetal heart monitoring that result in birth injuries.
 We review medical charts, fetal heart strips, and interview nurses and staff in order to determine what should have happened that didn’t and why it happened.

-The personal injury Law Office of Colonna & Doyle recovers damages for parents of babies suffering from the following kinds of birth injuries and medical malpractice:
+The personal injury attorneys at Colonna & Doyle recover damages for parents of babies suffering from the following kinds of birth injuries and medical malpractice:

 - Erb’s palsy

 - Prolonged labor